nsd.conf(5) nsd 4.12.0 nsd.conf(5)

 "rrl-slip" number of responses is allowed, with the TC bit set.

-If slip is set to 2, the outgoing response rate will be halved.
+If slip is set to 2, the returned response rate will be halved.

-If it's set to 3, the outgoing response rate will be one-third,
+If it's set to 3, the returned response rate will be one-third,

 and so on.
 If you set rrl-slip to 10, traffic is reduced to